A trial opens in France over the killing of a police couple in the name of the Islamic State group

 Aberouz, now 30, was arrested a year after the events, when his DNA was found on the victims’ computer.

+Taking the stand at the start of Monday’s trial, he told the court, ‘’I want to express all my compassion for the families of victims,” according to public broadcaster France-Info.
+He condemned Abballa’s actions and insisted on his own innocence. ‘’I hope to be listened to” during the trial, he said.

-Aberouz initially disputed connections to IS, before acknowledging that the group corresponded to his convictions but saying he deplored its extremist methods, according to the court documents.
+Aberouz initially disputed connections to IS, before acknowledging that the group corresponded to his convictions while denouncing its extremist methods, according to the court documents.

+He maintains that he never went to the police couple’s home or helped in preparing the attack.
+He said the DNA found in the victims’ home could have been the result of his shaking hands with Abballa or riding in his car in the days before the attack.

+Aberouz’ lawyer, Vincent Brengarth, said he would plead for acquittal.
+“There is no message in which he talks about an attack,” he told The Associated Press.

 Aberouz was already sentenced to prison in another terrorism case, for his role in a failed gas canister attack near Notre Dame Cathedral in Paris.

-In the Magnanville attack, Aberouz maintains that he never went to the police couple’s home or helped in preparing the attack.
-He said the DNA found in the victims’ home could have been the result of his shaking hands with Abballa or riding in his car in the days before the attack.

-Aberouz’ lawyer Vincent Brengarth said he would plead for acquittal.
-“My client is determined to prove his innocence,” he told AP.
-“There is no message in which he talks about an attack.”

-Police are hoping that the trial sheds light on the preparations for the attack.
+Police are hoping that the Magnanville attack trial sheds light on the preparations for the attack and the methods used by those who plot to attack police officers.

 A verdict is expected Oct.
 10.